Active Learning for Machine Learning Driven Molecular Dynamics: Introduction

 To address this, we propose an active learning framework that uses targeted, on-the-fly data acquisition to obtain data beyond the regions normally sampled by MD by selecting specific out-of-distribution frames during simulation and querying an AA ground-truth oracle, thereby patching coverage gaps at minimal cost.
 For data acquisition, we identify frames most different from the training set quantified by distance-based proxies such as RMSD, enabling data generation in the least-explored regions of the protein conformational space.
-We evaluate our approach on the Chignolin protein and observe that active learning achieves an improvement of 33.05\% in TICA space compared to a ground truth, and significant qualitative exploration improvement when analyzed with RMSD.
+We evaluate our work using a recently-published benchmark for AI-driven dynamics \cite{Aghili2025}, which uses a free-energy matching loss in TICA space.
+Our active learning framework achieves an improvement of 33.05\% in TICA space compared to a standard training setup without AL. In addition, we find the AL framework results in significant qualitative exploration of the conformational space as visualized in the TICA plots.